-- · Glows when charging
+- Glows when charging

+Eull glow means maximum

 - Full glow means maximum charge rate

 - Gradually dims as batteries charge

-- · Goes off when batteries fully charged
+- Goes off when batteries fully charged

 NOTE: The solar battery charger is not intended to make the coach battery system "maintenance free."
 The solar panel will not completely compensate for continuous low amperage draw from components such as the propane gas leak detector, the clock in the dash radio and the radio station memory circuitry, for example.
+Although the solar panel system can help